cloudberrydb/cloudberrydb-site/docs/cbdb-op-prepare-to-deploy.md

 Plan your deployment architecture based on the [Cloudberry Database Architecture](/docs/cbdb-architecture.md) and [Software and Hardware Configuration Requirements](/docs/cbdb-op-software-hardware.md), and determine the number of servers needed.
 Ensure that all servers are within a single security group and have mutual trust configured.

-The deployment plan for the example of this document includes 1 Master + 1 Standby + 3 Segments (Primary + Mirror), totaling 5 servers.
+The deployment plan for the example of this document includes 1 coordinator + 1 standby + 3 segments (primary + mirror), totaling 5 servers.

 ## Modify server settings